polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/add-existing-pallets.md

 ## Pallet Config in the Runtime

-To integrate a new pallet into the runtime, you need to implement its `Config` trait in the `runtime/lib.rs` file.
+To integrate a new pallet into the runtime, you must implement its `Config` trait in the `runtime/lib.rs` file.
 This is done by specifying the necessary types and parameters in Rust, as shown below:

 ```rust
 --8<-- 'code/develop/blockchains/custom-blockchains/add-existing-pallets/impl-pallet-example-in-runtime.rs'